Entity Framework Core Roadmap

 The release schedule for EF Core is in-sync with the .NET Core release schedule.

-The Backlog Milestone in our issue tracker contains issues that we expect to work on someday, or that we think someone from the community could tackle.
+The Backlog Milestone in our issue tracker contains issues that we either expect to work on someday, or we think someone from the community could tackle.
 Customers are welcome to submit comments and votes on these issues.
 Contributors looking to work on any of these issues are encouraged to first start a discussion on how to approach them.

 We'll likely close an issue if we don't plan to ever address it.
 But we can reconsider an issue that we previously closed if we get new information about it.